nz2o/NWS-API-to-Postgres/README.md

 Minimal FastAPI service that receives NWS alerts and stores them in Postgres.

-See `install.md` for installation and run instructions. 🚀
+See [installation instructions](./install.md) for installation and run instructions. 🚀

 Notes